 Arthur has a complicated relationship with his mother (Frances Conroy), with whom he lives.
 She’s not well, and depends on his support, meager as it is.
 She may be somewhat delusional because she writes long-winded letters about her poor living conditions to one-time employer Thomas Wayne, hoping his outrage will be enough to improve their circumstances.
 Until such a time, mother and son alleviate their suffering by cuddling up every night to watch their favourite late night talk show, Murray Franklin (Robert DeNiro).

-Arthur is dangerously thin, but people aren’t just uncomfortable about his physical self.
+Arthur is dangerously thin, but people aren’t just uncomfortable about his physicality.
 There’s also the laughing.
 He laughs often, and inappropriately.
 It’s a neurological condition, and he hands out cards to strangers to ease their discomfort when his laughing goes on just a little too long.
 Still, it gets him into trouble.
 Joker’s laugh is iconic, and Phoenix taps into something so deranged, so haunting, it’ll nail your feet to the floor.
 The laugh alone justifies casting him.
-It is at distinctive, different, perfect.
+It is distinctive, different, perfect.
 Unforgettable.
 Scary as hell.
 It sounds almost painful for Phoenix and it sent shivers down my spine.

 Meanwhile, Gotham City is a total shit show.
 Garbage is piling up everywhere, home to super rats that terrorize the city.
 It’s never explicitly stated, but I’m guessing it’s 1981.
 The clothes are very late 70s/early 80s, you can still smoke indoors, and both Blow Out and Zorro The Gay Blade are playing at the movies.
 People are starting to agitate.
 The city’s becoming increasingly dangerous.
 There’s an undercurrent of discontent.
 It isn’t safe.
 Arthur gets robbed, jumped, beaten.
 There’s a certain electricity in the air.
 We all know Joker to be a villain, but the way things are going, these people may see him as more of a hero.
 Kill the rich – that’s their slogan.
 Not a great time to be the Wayne family.
 But is Joker the symbol this rebellion needs?